gwds/dmg6/code_samples/README.md

 ##code_samples **sharing** in following formats:
 ~~Make it beautiful dude~~
-If you can, shared the codes with its original link to the blog or wherever you got it.
+If you may, share the codes with its original link to the blog or wherever you got it.

 - **code file** (tarek-code.R)
 - **markdown file** (love-readme.md)